Trump nominee: Russia, China don't expect 'much' U.S. response to cyber attacks

 Nakasone’s hearing came two days after his retiring predecessor, Admiral Mike Rogers, told the same panel that Trump had not granted him the authority to disrupt Russian election-hacking operations.

-Nakasone, who served as chief of the U.S. Army’s Cyber Command since late 2016, said responsibility for developing a “whole of government” response to cyber attacks lay with the Trump administration, although he would present the Republican president with options.
+Nakasone, who served as chief of the U.S. Army’s Cyber Command since late 2016, said responsibility for developing a“whole of government” response to cyber attacks lay with the Trump administration, although he would present the Republican president with options.

 U.S. intelligence agencies have concluded that Russia interfered in the 2016 presidential campaign using hacking and propaganda, an effort that eventually included attempting to tilt the election in Trump’s favor.
 Russia denies interfering.